 Living the good life

-I had duped myself into thinking that I was giving my children all I had to give and I dared anyone to dispute me!
-That was my story, and I was sticking to it.
-I thought I was doing my job because sometimes I would read to them before they went to sleep.
-I taught them how to write and spell their names, but the one thing I didn’t do was make raising my family my number one priority.
-Sure, I had moments of lucidity when I would realize the error of my ways and try to do the right thing, but overall, that wasn’t the case.
+However, I had duped myself into thinking that I was giving my children all I had to give.
+On the other hand, I dared anyone to dispute me!
+That was my story about my issues in the past, and I was definitely sticking to it.
+Despite the fact that I thought I was doing my job.
+Because sometimes, I would read to them before they went to sleep.
+I taught them how to write and spell their names.
+But the one thing I didn’t do, was to make raising my family my number one priority.
+Sure, I had moments of lucidity, when I would realize the my issues and I would try to do the right thing.
+But overall, that wasn’t the case.
 My happiness came first.

 Putting a man before my kids was never a problem for me.
-Putting myself before my kids was the culprit.
-For me, it was always about what I needed or what I wanted to do.
-I’m not saying I should’ve given my children every moment of my free time because we all need a little me time for sanity reasons.
-I’m saying when you have to make decisions that could negatively impact your children, always choose your kids.
+Putting myself before my kids was the culprit and the biggest issues I had.
+For me, it was always about what I needed, or what I wanted to do.
+As a matter of fact, I’m not saying I should’ve given my children every moment of my free time; because we all need a little me time for sanity reasons.
+To fix personal issues, I’m saying when you have to make decisions that could negatively impact your children, always choose your kids before anything.

-They are developing a sense of who they are and their importance in this world, and I hate to lay it on heavy, but most of that depends on you!
+Therefore, they are developing a sense of who they are and their importance in this world, and I hate to lay it on heavy, but most of that depends on you!
 You have a responsibility to your family and keep in mind those children did not ask to be here.
 We made the decision to bring them here and in doing so, we accepted the challenge and responsibilities that come with it.

 Oh, she would know how to dress and look like a lady but what was I showing her?
 What was I teaching her about men and relationships when I was in and out of them every few months?
 What kinds of responsibility was I teaching her when I would go out and buy a new outfit every week for the club, then struggle to feed them off what was left?

 Throughout my children’s upbringing, I can say I always maintained a job, sometimes two, but there was never enough money.
 That is because I knew nothing about money management and budgeting policy.
 My thing was, “I work every day, and I am not going to spend all my money on bills!”
 I believed in paying myself before I paid anything else.
 Wrong!
 Wrong!
 Wrong!

-I eventually learned about making a sacrifice for a short period to see a long-term benefit.
+Nonetheless, I eventually learned about making a sacrifice for a short period to see a long-term benefit.
 But that was only after having numerous utilities disconnected, a car repossessed and being about one day away from eviction.
 Can you say ruined credit?
 But what did I care about my credit?
 I simply stopped answering the phone and did what a lot of single mothers do wait on my income tax check to get those creditors off my back.

-At forty I would like to buy a house and a new car, but my credit is shot to hell!
+However, at age forty, I would like to buy a house and a new car, but my credit is shot to hell!
 I pay for monthly credit monitoring, write letters to the three credit bureaus frequently, and though I see some results, it’s slow moving.
 Now I have to wait – just like the creditors did.
 Sometimes I had to make the hard decisions where a bill would have to wait because it was rough and money was scarce, but for the most part, I have to say honestly; I ruined my credit because I didn’t make smart choices and my priorities were mixed up.
 It’s that simple.

 Within it all

 God continued to bless me and put some people in society in my path that would guide me and teach me about sacrificing.
-But I believe my biggest lessons came from the three who were placed in my care.
+But I believe my biggest lessons from my issues came from the three who were placed in my care.
 If you take time to get to know your children, you will realize their greatness.
 They have the ability to transform, mold and shape you into someone you can be proud of, but you have to invest in them.
 Try it.

 I thank God for making those wonderful, beautiful little creatures whose blind love and sometimes not so blind love, made me a better person.
 I have three distinct individuals, and I love the challenge of reaching them on their level.
 I have been blessed with a smart, beautiful daughter.
 Her personality is a lot like mine, so I talk to her a lot about my mistakes.
 Sometimes she says I tell her too much, but I want her to know my struggles so that they won’t become hers.

 My youngest son is 15 and not quite as easy or forgiving as his siblings.
 From about age four he has been causing me to own up to my mess.
-He doesn’t give me a pass because I was a single mother.
+He doesn’t give me a pass, because I was a single mother with issues.
 His philosophy is so simple.
 He frequently says, “You should have made better life choices.”
 Of course, he is right, and it hurts to hear him say it, but it keeps me focused and hopefully, it will become his mantra, also.
 I don’t expect him to be like his brother or sister.
 I respect his individuality, and though sometimes his “individuality” tests my limits, I refuse to give up on him.

-After extensive conversations with my children, I now know they were aware of more than I gave them credit for.
-For a long time afterward, I was ashamed of my behavior and would experience moments of depression because I didn’t like looking at that man in the mirror.
+Notwithstanding, I now know they were aware of more than I gave them credit for.
+For a long time afterward, I was ashamed of my issues and behavior.
+I would experience moments of depression because I didn’t like looking at that man in the mirror.
 I had to realize I can’t erase the past but I can learn from it.
 We go through things to make us wiser and better people, maybe even do a little bit of research.